Jascha-N/minhook-rs/README.md

 A function hooking library for the Rust programming language.
 This library provides efficient and safe bindings to the [MinHook](https://github.com/TsudaKageyu/minhook) library.

 It currently supports the x86 and x86_64 architectures and the GCC (MinGW) and MSVC toolchains on Windows.
+Requires Rust nightly.
 The supported target triples are:
 - `i686-pc-windows-msvc`
 - `x86_64-pc-windows-msvc`